 Before being able to calculate a beam’s deflection, you’ll need a few numbers.
 Let’s take a look at the formula, and I’ll explain the individual values:

 To explain further, here’s an example.
 Say you have a .09 by .09 by 3 meter pine beam supported simply on its two ends.
 First of all, you’re gonna need the elastic or Young’s modulus of pine – which is roughly 8.962 Gpa.
 Then, you’ll need the second moment of area for a cross section of 9 by 9 centimeters – which in meters is roughly 0.0483 m4.
 Now you apply a weight of one ton, which when converted to newtons, equals 9,800N.
 Here’s how it looks:

-This is more or less the maximum deflection one ton of weight would exact on the center point of a .09 by .09 by 3 meter piece of pine.
+This is more or less the maximum deflection one ton of weight would exact on the center point of a (homogeneous) .09 by .09 by 3 meter pine beam.
 Of course, if the above load bears down anywhere but the 1.5 meter mark, the deflection would be that much smaller.
 Also, if the load is spread out across the span of the beam, the deflection will also be less.

-The idea is that with a few pieces of information, you can calculate the effect of various loads on beams and thereby design structures accordingly.
-In case there was any doubt, a vertical deflection of 113 millimeters on most anything in the 3 meter length range would be quite unacceptable structurally! – This violates the “span-over-250″ rule by a factor of 10, not to mention that this rule only applies when the deflection is instantaneous, not ongoing!
+The idea is that with a bit of information, you can calculate the effect of various loads on beams and thereby design structures accordingly.
+In case there was any doubt, a vertical deflection of 113 millimeters on most anything in the 3 meter length range would be quite unacceptable structurally! – This violates the “span-over-250” rule by a factor of 10, not to mention that this rule only applies when the deflection is instantaneous, not ongoing!